Young Buffaloes F.C. (women): Continental Competition: CAF Women’s Champions League COSAFA qualifiers

-They made their continental debut in the 2022 COSAFA Women's Champions League opening with a 4–0 loss to Green Buffaloes from Zambia.
-They then lost their final match 1–0 Olympic de Moroni from Comoros.
+Young Buffaloes Ladies made their continental debut at the 2022 CAF Women’s Champions League COSAFA Qualifiers, opening their campaign with a 4–0 defeat to Green Buffaloes of Zambia.
+They concluded the group stage with a 1–0 loss to Olympic de Moroni from Comoros, finishing without a point in their first appearance.

-They returned in the 2023 COSAFA Women's Champions League opening with a 2–1 loss to CD Costa do Sol from Mozambique.
-They lost their second match 4–0 to Mamelodi Sundowns from South Africa.
-They drew their final group B match 3–3 Olympic de Moroni from Comoros to gain their first point in the continental qualifiers.
+The club returned for the 2023 COSAFA Qualifiers, beginning with a 2–1 loss to CD Costa do Sol of Mozambique.
+Their second match ended in a 4–0 defeat to Mamelodi Sundowns Ladies of South Africa.
+Young Buffaloes earned their first point in continental competition after a 3–3 draw with Olympic de Moroni in their final Group B fixture.